pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/guides/elb.md

 ### Manually Configuring Listeners

-A listener may be created as shown earlier (by calling `createListener` on a load balancer), from a target group if we want to automatically associate that as its default action (by calling `createListener` on a target group), or by allocating a `NetworkTargetGroup` or `ApplicationTargetGroup` explicitly.

-During the creation of a listener, there are numerous options available.
-The `createListener` functions will attempt to choose smart defaults based on the scenario of creating the listener against a load balancer or target group.
+During the creation of a listener, the `listener` property will attempt to choose smart defaults based on the scenario of creating the listener against a load balancer or target group, but there are several configuration options available.
+These include:

-These options include:

 * `protocol`: NLBs support `TCP`, `TLS`, `HTTP`, and `HTTPS`, while ALBs support `HTTP` and `HTTPS`.
 If not specified, NLBs default to `TCP` and ALBs will select `HTTP` or `HTTPS` based on the port supplied.